J. David Irwin: Biography

 Irwin received a B.E.E. degree from Auburn University (1961), and earned M.S. and Ph.D. degrees from the University of Tennessee, Knoxville, in 1962 and 1967, respectively.
 He joined Auburn University in 1969 as an Assistant Professor of Electrical Engineering.
 Currently he is the Earle C. Williams Eminent Scholar and ECE Department Head at Auburn.

 He is Fellow of the Institute of Electrical and Electronics Engineers (IEEE) “for contributing to industrial electronics, control instrumentation, and engineering education,” and Fellow of the American Society for Engineering Education (ASEE).
 Among his notable awards is the IEEE’s Richard M. Emberson Award (2000) “for a long and distinguished record of service to the IEEE in the educational, technical and publication areas.”

-Irwin has been affectionately known by his students as "Coach" for his down to earth style of teaching circuits.
-His teaching style has made him a favorite among students who truly want to learn.

 Authorship

 Irwin is widely known in the ECE and engineering education communities for his undergraduate university-level textbooks in electrical engineering and related areas.

 Of special significance are his books Electric Circuit Analysis and Introduction to Electrical Engineering, which are being used in hundreds of colleges of engineering worldwide.
 He has also written on multimedia computer communications, digital logic circuits, microcontrollers, industrial electronics, industrial vibration and control, and learning and career planning for undergraduate engineering students.